osrf/gazebo_design/physics_plugin_api/physics_plugin_api.md

 * Reference OpenGL API for style.
 * Create an OpenPL repository for implementing new physics plugin.

-An initial simulation scenarios described below will be constructed:
+#### Initial Simulation Scenarios

+Initial simulation scenarios to be built for the purpose of scoping out work for physics plugin API.

 * Box resting on plane with contact under gravity.
 * A simple pendulum connected to the inertial world.